-Candidates for the Ph.D. in Sociology must earn a minimum of 54 hours in graduate coursework including 15 credits in core sociology courses, 12 elective credits (8 may be taken in other departments), and 27 dissertation credits.
-A minimum of 81 credits beyond the Bachelor's degree is required for a Ph.D.
+Candidates for the Ph.D. in Sociology must earn a minimum of 54 hours in graduate coursework beyond the M.S. including 15 credits in core sociology courses, 12 elective credits (8 may be taken in other departments), and 27 dissertation credits.
 Graduate students working on Ph.D.-level coursework are expected to enroll in 600-level courses.